thorncp/task-it-to-me/stories/friendlier-menus.md

 # Feature - Friendlier menus

-Currently when a user tries to list project before any have been created, it balks with a message.
+Currently when a user tries to list projects before any have been created, it balks with a message.
 What we would like instead is to only show commands that can be executed.